-The connection students feel with each other and with their instructors is critical for student success.
-In the following sections, you will read about a sense of belonging and how to foster it in your inclusive classroom.
+Students’ connection with each other and their instructors is critical for student success.
+In the following sections, you will read about a sense of belonging and how to foster it in your classroom.

 What is a sense of belonging?

 A definition from Carol Goodenow (1993) and the National Academies of Sciences, Engineering, and Medicine (2017):

 A sense of belonging is defined as being accepted, valued, included, and encouraged by others (teachers and peers) in the academic classroom and of feeling oneself to be an important part of the life and activity of the class.
 Students’ sense of belonging has been identified as a potential lever to promote success, engagement, and well-being in college.